 This fruitcake recipe has been around our house since Noah was a first mate.
 More cake than fruit, and the added Grand Mariner makes it extra yummy.
 Might want to keep the cake away from the small ones.
 They’ll love the fruitcake cookies from earlier!
 Mind you, this ain’t ya mamma’s fruitcake and certainly not the one you’ll find in the grocery store.
 You know the one, the little bricks from the Claxton Company are southern staples, but this is the real deal and good enough to convert even the staunchest anti-fruitcake member of the family!
+You will need a heavy bundt pan or tube pan for this recipe.

 - 1 cup granulated sugar